List of content you will read in this article:

 3. Connection Speed

 Speed can affect your website's ranking.
-The majority of visitors exit a web page if it takes more than three seconds to load.
+Most visitors exit a web page if it takes more than three seconds to load.
 Slow loading speeds increase the bounce rate, which affects the performance of your website on the search engine results pages.

-There are multiple hosting providers that provide VPS free trials.
+Multiple hosting providers provide VPS free trials.
 You can check one for yourself and see how the connection speeds work for your specific site.

 Choose a VPS solution that offers fast speed to support optimal website performance.
 The providers should have expansive data centres close to your target audience and high-tech equipment.
 To check the speed of your website, you can follow the link mentioned here.